VIEWpoint Issue 1 | 2023

-The recently passed Inflation Reduction Act (IRA) significantly alters the 45L credit and 179D deduction amounts and qualification criteria.
-Here’s a rundown on some of the major changes.
+The Inflation Reduction Act (IRA) significantly altered the 45L credit and 179D deduction amounts and qualification criteria, creating more tax-saving opportunities for home builders and multifamily developers constructing energy-efficient homes.
+Here is a rundown of some of the major changes, plus what is required to take advantage of these opportunities.

-In 2005, Congress passed the original 45L tax credit legislation.
-The 45L credit is a tax incentive available to home builders and multifamily developers.
-The credit allows “eligible contractors” to claim a $2,000 tax credit for each newly constructed or substantially reconstructed energy-efficient home in the year that a dwelling unit is sold or leased as a residence.
+In 2005, Congress passed the original 45L tax credit legislation, which was a tax incentive available to home builders and multi-family developers that allowed “eligible contractors” to claim a $2,000 tax credit for each newly constructed or substantially reconstructed energy-efficient home in the year a dwelling unit is sold or leased as a residence.

 In the IRA, the 45L tax credit is extended through 2032, with changes to qualifying standards beginning in 2023 when the credit transitions to the Energy Star criteria.
 Key credit details include:

-The 179D deduction was made permanent in the Consolidated Appropriations Act in 2021, and the IRA significantly changes the deduction amounts and qualification criteria.
-The IRA extended the deduction of up to $1.88/SF to Dec.
-31, 2022, and it will increase beginning on Jan.
-1, 2023.
-Below is an overview of key changes made to the 179D deduction:
+The 179D deduction, also known as the energy-efficient commercial buildings deduction, was made permanent in the Consolidated Appropriations Act in 2021, and the IRA significantly changes the deduction amounts and qualification criteria.
+Below is an overview of these modifications:

 This publication is distributed for informational purposes only, with the understanding that Doeren Mayhew is not rendering legal, accounting, or other professional opinions on specific facts for matters, and, accordingly, assumes no liability whatsoever in connection with its use.
 Should the reader have any questions regarding any of the news articles, it is recommended that a Doeren Mayhew representative be contacted.